-Despite its shortcomings, mobile retail is a relatively new field.
+Mobile retail is a relatively new field.
 There are kinks to untangle, but it remains the future of online shopping.
-Until then, designers are wise to profit from the present by optimizing desktop sites with eCommerce UX best practices.
+Until then, designers are wise to profit from the present by optimizing desktop sites with e-commerce UX best practices.

 Let us know what you think!
 Please leave your thoughts, comments, and feedback below.